 In addition to programming within the building, QHA delivers an extensive outreach service bringing workshops and performances to communities throughout Northumberland.

 Queen's Hall is also home to Hexham Book Festival and Judith King of Arts&Heritage.

-QHA receives regular financial support from Northumberland County Council, Arts Council England and Northern Film & Media.
+QHA receives regular financial support from Northumberland County Council and Arts Council England.

 Queen's Hall Arts is a registered independent charity (Registered Charity No. 1088975)